Living With COVID Puts Stress On Younger Generation: 'Unprecedented Amounts Of Children With Anxiety'

 For many years mental health has been prioritized among teenage children.
 However, since the start of COVID-19 UCHealth has seen an increase in younger kids needing assistance.

-“This is the first time I have seen such a huge need and a huge focus in younger children needing mental health support,” Sidga said.
+“This is the first time I have seen such a huge need and a huge focus in younger children needing mental health support,” Sigda said.

 Many parents do not have experience identifying and addressing emotional concerns when it comes to their children.

-Dr. Sidga said some common signs of stress, anxiety or depression come with acting out, increased aggression or inability to sleep well.
+Dr. Sigda said some common signs of stress, anxiety or depression come with acting out, increased aggression or inability to sleep well.

-Dr. Sidga said parents should ask their children how they are feeling, even if some kids cannot find words to describe their specific emotions.
-Sidga said parents can affirm their children by telling them it is okay to feel down or anxious, but emphasized it was important to address the concerns with a mentality of also finding a way to move forward.
+Dr. Sigda said parents should ask their children how they are feeling, even if some kids cannot find words to describe their specific emotions.
+Sigda said parents can affirm their children by telling them it is okay to feel down or anxious, but emphasized it was important to address the concerns with a mentality of also finding a way to move forward.

 UCHealth also encourages parents to speak with their child’s teacher or pediatrician if they have concerns.
 Often times those professionals have better insight into how children that age are acting and handling stresses.

-“It is very encouraging to see that more people feel comfortable with using mental health services,” Sidga said.
+“It is very encouraging to see that more people feel comfortable with using mental health services,” Sigda said.
 “It is going to take some time to return to a sense of normalcy.”

 LINK: UCHealth Free Videos